Connor McGovern (American football, born 1997): Buffalo Bills

-On March 16, 2023, McGovern signed a three-year contract with the Buffalo Bills, with the intention of replacing Rodger Saffold.
+On March 16, 2023, McGovern signed a three-year, $22.4 million contract with the Buffalo Bills, with the intention of replacing Rodger Saffold.
 He started all 17 games at left guard and was part of an offensive line that allowed the fewest sacks in the league (24).

 In 2024, after Mitch Morse was released as a salary cap casualty, McGovern was named the starter at center.
 He started 16 games and was part of an offensive line that allowed the fewest sacks in the league (14).
 He was declared inactive for the season finale against the New England Patriots.
 He was a Pro Bowl selection as a replacement of Kansas City Chiefs Creed Humphrey, who played in the Super Bowl.

+On March 7, 2026, McGovern signed a four-year, $52 million contract extension with the Bills.